 As time went on and the McGregor family learned more about Brady’s condition, they eventually discovered MiracleFeet through online clubfoot groups that Leigh joined.
 Once Brady received treatment and became more active in the organization himself, he wanted to start fundraising.

-“He is well aware that, being born in Australia, it affords him a quality of life that others don’t have,” Leigh said.
 “He has access to world-class treatment and health services, and he wanted to help others who were not so fortunate.”

 Brady’s fundraising strategy had several components.
 For the past four years, he has run a double-header basketball game with the help of the state champion men’s and women’s teams from the Ringwood Hawks.
 This led to fundraising events to celebrate World Clubfoot Day and raise awareness about the condition.
 Brady also did a “Crazy Sock Day” at his school, which resulted in $1,010 in donations!
 In addition, a basketball teammate of Brady’s who goes to a different school was then inspired to help Brady’s fundraiser.
 He put together a ‘Treat Day’ at school and ended up collecting $1,070.